Billion-Scale Graph Foundation Models: Introduction

-In this work: \begin{enumerate} \item We present the Graph Billion-Foundation-Fusion (\method{}) - the first end-to-end framework for building billion-scale parameters GFMs on arbitrary heterogeneous graphs, at real industrial scale and settings. \item We introduce the \method{} Transformer, a flexible, scalable and effective architecture for building billion-scale GFMs.
+In this work: \begin{enumerate} \item We present Graph Billion-Foundation-Fusion (\method{}) - an end-to-end framework for building billion-parameter GFMs on large-scale heterogeneous graphs, at real industrial scale and settings. \item We introduce the \method{} Transformer, a flexible, scalable and effective architecture for building billion-scale GFMs.
 By leveraging two heterogeneous attention components and incorporating a sparse softmax, our transformer efficiently supports real-world large-scale heterogeneous graphs.
-We formally show that the two attention components of \method{} Transformer are necessary to increase its expressiveness. \item Using \method{} Transformer, we present the first neural scaling laws for arbitrary graphs in terms of data and model size.
-These laws show strict model and data bottlenecks for GFMs, suggesting that model and data must grow together, as previously observed in LLMs. \item We show a wide range of practical and effective design choices, including batching, architectural choices and pre-training, to support billion-scale models and graphs, including the introduction of \textit{KL-Batching} and \textit{Round-Robin Batching}, new storage-level and gpu-level batching strategy for effective pre-training of GFMs. \item We perform an extensive evaluation of a 1.4 billion-parameter \method{} Transformer pretrained on one billion samples from real-world graph data, using the \method{} framework.
-We examine ten diverse, real-world industrial downstream tasks over graphs that were unseen during training, spanning node- and link-level classification and regression, and report strong zero-shot and probing performance, including in a few-shot setting.
-To the best of our knowledge, these are the first publicly available insights from billion-parameter GFMs pre-trained on billion-scale arbitrary heterogeneous graphs. \item We evaluate the \method{} Transformer as a task-specific model, decoupled from GFMs, and show that it consistently outperforms existing task-specific heterogeneous graph transformers. \end{enumerate}
+We formally show that the two attention components of \method{} Transformer are necessary for its expressiveness. \item Using \method{} Transformer, we present neural scaling laws in terms of data and model size.
+These laws show strict model and data bottlenecks for GFMs, suggesting that model and data must grow together, as previously observed in LLMs. \item We introduce \textit{KL-Batching} and \textit{Round-Robin Batching}, storage-level and GPU-level strategies for effective pre-training on type-skewed billion-scale graphs. \item We perform an extensive evaluation of a 1.4 billion-parameter \method{} Transformer pretrained on one billion samples from real-world graph data.
+We examine ten diverse, real-world industrial downstream tasks over graphs that were unseen during training, spanning node- and link-level classification and regression, and report strong probing performance, including in few-shot settings.
+We also evaluate the \method{} Transformer as a task-specific model, showing that it consistently outperforms existing task-specific heterogeneous graph transformers. \end{enumerate}